inkstitch/inkstitch/collections/_tutorial/de/multicolor_satin.md

 Download [the snake file](/assets/images/tutorials/multicolor_satin/serpent.svg){: download="serpent.svg" }

-## We can play with many more than just two colors:
+## We can play with much more than just two colors:
 ## For three colors
 Assuming that we want to distribute 100% of the width from left to right in
 * The first C1 percent in color 1 exclusively